 - Level Editor: Interestingly, a cheat code that can only be enabled by hacking the save file allows to edit every level in the game (with access to otherwise unselectable objects such as Keys or Level Monitors), as well the access to the demo recording feature.

 - Level Goal: A big spinning red arrow, which is bizarrely easy to miss in later levels.
+When you complete the tutorial level or the final level of any world, the red arrow is replaced with a golden key.

 - Marathon Level: Many of them.
 And sometimes you have to walk all the way back to the beginning of a level to finish it!